 If the hot springs are too small to share, be mindful of how long you’re in there if others are waiting to get in.

-How to Handle Nudity at Hot Springs
+3. How to Handle Nudity at Hot Springs

 At some hot springs, especially ones located in the backcountry, clothing is optional.
 Before you go, check out the policy on nudity at hot springs.
-At Diamond Fork Hot Springs, here in Utah, nudity is actually illegal, and more often than not, there are kids at the hot springs.
+At Diamond Fork Hot Springs here in Utah, nudity is actually illegal and more often than not, there are kids at the hot springs.

 If you do decide to embrace it and go without clothes, all the power to you, but do your best to be modest.
 I’m not sure why many hot springs I’ve been to recently have at least one dude who seems to think it’s cool to stand on the edge of the pool and have a conversation with their full-frontal junk hanging out for everyone else to see.
 GUYS…this is not cool, especially when all of the girls in the hot springs are wearing swimsuits.

-If you are choosing to stay clothed, be mindful and respectful of others who choose to be in their birthday suit by not staring, pointing or being rude in any way.
+If you are choosing to stay clothed, be mindful and respectful of others who choose to be in their birthday suit by not staring, pointing, or being rude in any way.
 Use common courtesy no matter how you choose to enjoy the hot springs so it’s a good experience for everyone.

-Be mindful of others when you bust out your camera
+5. Be mindful of others when you bust out your camera

 Unless you’re the only person there, it’s not good hot springs etiquette to grab your camera and start taking tons of photos.
 This also includes flying drones overhead.
 Others might feel uncomfortable if they are nude or just in the background of your selfie while wearing a bathing suit.
 While it’s not the worst offense, it’s just not that courteous.
-Of course, you have the right to snap a couple of shots, but save your full-blown photo shoot for after other soakers head home.
+Of course, you have the right to snap a couple of shots, but save your full-blown photoshoot for after other soakers head home.

-Keep the partying to a minimum
+6. Keep the partying to a minimum

 This one should speak for itself but it’s worth the reminder.
 Don’t show up thinking that smoking or getting wasted is good hot springs etiquette.
 It’s disrespectful to the visitors and the space, period.
 Of course, there is nothing wrong with a couple of cold ones, but forcing drunk talk on your neighbors when you’re 8 beers deep is never appreciated.

-Don’t pee in the hot springs!
+7. Don’t pee in the hot springs!